MThoma202/prosper-1099-parser/README.md

 1. Download/clone the project.
 2. Open the command prompt and `cd` to the root directory of the project.
 3. Run the command `./gradlew clientInstall bootRun` to download client dependencies and start the service (on Windows use `gradlew.bat` instead of `./gradlew`).
+  - Alternatively, run the command `./gradlew clean build` to build the project, then `cd` to the build/libs directory and start the application using `java -jar *.jar --server.port=8080`
 4. Browse to: http://localhost:8080

 ### Tech Used